-Dr. Paget: Finally, another type of disorder potentially damaging to the lung is Wegener's granulomatosis.
+Dr. Paget: Finally, another type of disorder potentially damaging to the lung is granulomatosis with polyangiitis (GPA).
 That is yet a different kind of presentation.
 Maybe you can tell us a little bit about that.

-Wegener's can affect the respiratory system in several ways.
+GPA can affect the respiratory system in several ways.
 One, it can involve the sinuses.
 It can cause sinusitis, and it can be difficult to distinguish from infectious sinusitis.
-But if the person has involvement of many sinuses and it is difficult to treat this disorder, Wegener's should be thought of.
+But if the person has involvement of many sinuses and it is difficult to treat this disorder, GPA should be thought of.

 It can also involve the upper airway, that is, parts of the respiratory system like the voice box or larynx or the bronchial tubes.
 It can cause narrowing or ulceration in these structures.
 Finally, it can involve the substance of the lung itself.
 It can cause spots on the lung, which can be confused with cancer or infection; sometimes the spots are filled with air in their cavities.

-There are times when Wegener's presents with interstitial lung disease, but it's more likely for Wegener's granulomatosis to produce discreet spots or cavities in the lung.
+There are times when GPA presents with interstitial lung disease, but it's more likely for GPA to produce discreet spots or cavities in the lung.